Britam Tower

 The Britam Tower is a commercial building in Nairobi owned by British-American Investments Company (Britam).
-The skyscraper, the tallest building in Kenya, rises 195 m above ground, with 32 usable floors.
+The skyscraper, the tallest building in Kenya, rises 200 m above ground, with 32 usable floors.
 The building features a unique prismic shape, that starts as an equal four sided square footprint and ends with a two sided roof with a 60 m mast, containing three helical wind turbines.

 Location

 The tower is located along Hospital Road, in the Upper Hill neighbourhood of Nairobi, Kenya's capital and largest city.
-The geographical coordinates of Britam Tower are 01°18'00.0"S, 36°48'47.0"E (Latitude:-1.300000; Longitude:36.813056).

 Overview

 The building is the international headquarters of Britam.
 It also serves as the regional headquarters of the business conglomerate in East and Central Africa.
 The building has a total of 350000 ft2 of office space to let for commercial purposes.
 To cater to its many tenants, the building has an attached 12 Storey Car Park that can accommodate up to 1,000 vehicles.